 In 1990, the population of Douglas County, Colorado was just over 60,000 people.
-Between 2000 and 2008 the population had increased by about 60 percent from 175,766 to 280,621 residents occupying more than 101,000 housing units.
-The Douglas County planning commission forecasts the population to grow to more than 450,000 by 2030.
+By 2011 the population had increased by about 66 percent from 175,766 to 292,305 residents occupying more than 106,859 housing units.
+The Douglas County Planning Commission forecasts the population to grow to more than 450,000 by 2030.
 While some Douglas County municipal water providers have water rights to the South Platte River and its tributaries Cherry Creek and Plum Creek, their allocations do not provide enough water to satisfy the renewable supplies necessary to fulfill the existing water demands of the county.
 Development of the groundwater resources has become necessary to meet the growing needs of the county.

-About 485 mi2 of central and eastern Douglas County are underlain by the Denver Basin aquifer system, and groundwater pumped from the aquifers is the primary source of municipal and domestic water supply in Douglas County.
+About 485 mi2 of central and eastern Douglas County lie over the Denver Basin aquifer system.
+Groundwater pumped from the aquifers is the primary source of municipal and domestic water supply in Douglas County.
 Domestic groundwater use is less than municipal use but is widespread throughout the basin, and rural areas depend solely on self-supplied groundwater for water supply (Paschke, 2010).
-Douglas County reports the total number of domestic private wells increased from 1,242 in 1970, to 8,264 by 2008, 8,021 of which are individual household or domestic wells.
-The Denver Basin aquifer system is administratively recognized as nonrenewable by State water law because the aquifers are primarily confined and receive little precipitation recharge (Graham and VanSlyke, 2004).
+Douglas County reports the total number of private wells increased from 1,242 in 1970, to 8,264 by 2008, 8,021 of which are classified by the state as household or domestic wells.
+The Denver Basin aquifer system is administratively recognized as nonrenewable by State water law because the aquifers are primarily confined and receive little precipitation recharge (Graham and Van Slyke, 2004).
 Therefore groundwater availability in this area may be insufficient for long-term demand.

-To assess seasonal and long-term water-level changes, a county-wide groundwater-level monitoring network was established for Douglas County in June, 2011.
+To assess seasonal and long-term water-level changes, a county-wide groundwater-level monitoring network was established for Douglas County in April, 2011.
 The network consists of 36 domestic wells throughout the county (Attachment C-Figure 1).
-Water levels are measured bi-monthly in all wells and 15 of these are equipped with pressure transducers for continuous (hourly) water-level monitoring (Attachment C-Figure 1).
+Water levels have been measured bimonthly in all wells and 15 of these are equipped with pressure transducers for continuous (hourly) water-level monitoring (Attachment C-Figure 1).
 The creation of this network and the data collected from the study has added to the current network of wells currently being used to monitor water levels in the Denver Basin.